 A Cope is a long cloak worn by priests and bishops at certain religious rites.
 Open in front, like a mantle, it reaches to the floor and is fastened on the breast with a clasp.
 It is worn in processions, at Benediction, and at other solemn offices, Mass excepted.
-The Cope was adapted from the cappa chorales (“Choir Mantle”), a hooded vestment worn by Clergy in Choir services.
-This set consists of a Cope and Stole.
-The back of the vestment bears three different motifs IHS, CHI RHO, AGNUS DEI with unique designs.
+The Cope was adapted from the Cappa Chorales (“Choir Mantle”), a hooded vestment worn by Clergy in Choir services.
+The back of this vestment bears three different motifs IHS, CHI RHO, AGNUS DEI with unique designs.
 The material of the garment is made of Church Brocade.
-This grand vestment has affluent golden embroidery with the alluring orphery and motif.
+This grand vestment has affluent golden embroidery with the alluring orphrey and motif.
 The hood of the Cope is embroidered with metallic gold yarns.
-The Cope comes with a matching stole.
+It comprises beautiful matching stole.